StratusLab/stratuslab.github.com/_posts/2013-06-06-review-resizefs.md

 NB:

 * This procedure was tested with: openSUSE-12.3-x86_64-base-1.0.img, Ubuntu-13.04-x86_64-base-1.0.img, CentOS-6.4-x86_64-base-1.0.img, and SL-6.4-x86_64-base-1.0.img  images.
-* Creation of new partition and resizing file system steps, are no more needed in image with kernel 3.8.0 (E.g. Ubuntu-13.04-x86_64-base-1.0.img).
+* Creation of new partition and resizing file system steps, are no more needed in image with kernel 3.8.0.
+Actually only Ubuntu 13.04 has this property.